From the very early days as a parent, you have many chances to use positive words to describe your children.

 The first thing you’ll probably be asked as a new parent is: ‘Is he a good baby?’

 It’s hard to answer this question.
-A newborn’s behaviour is wired for survival, and isn’t about being ‘good’ or ‘bad’.
+A newborn’s behavior is wired for survival and isn’t about being ‘good’ or ‘bad’.

-As your children grow, their behaviour is often scrutinised and judged by others.
+As your children grow, their behavior is often scrutinized and judged by others.

 Is she shy or outgoing?
 Is he stubborn or cooperative?
 Are they going through the ‘terrible twos’ or ‘horrible fives’?

 Perhaps your memories of childhood are littered with the same words, used by your parents and teachers.
 Positive or negative, words stick with us and they become part of us.